In order to bring a valid personal injury claim, you must be able to prove the other party was at fault for the accident that resulted in your injury.

 For example, if you were harmed in an auto accident, we can use photographic evidence to show the presence (or even the absence) of skid marks, the conditions of the road, and other valuable information to prove the other driver was at fault.

-In a slip and fall case, we can use pictures of the property to show what exactly what caused you to slip or trip and fall.
+In a slip and fall case, we can use pictures of the property to show exactly what caused you to slip or trip and fall.

 Police reports are helpful because they can provide an unbiased third-party overview of the accident from an authoritative official.